Trainable Weight Averaging: Accelerating Training and Improving Generalization: Trainable Weight Averaging

 \section{Trainable Weight Averaging}

-In this paper, we propose \emph{trainable weight averaging } (TWA) as a general approach for subspace training.
-Given a set of weights $\left\{\boldsymbol{w}_i \right\}_{i=1}^n$, which can be either sampled during the training process or randomly initialized (the latter case corresponds to random bases as in \cite{li2018measuring}), our general problem involves finding ways to linearly combine these weights for creating an improved solution.
-To be specific, the set of possible TWA solutions we considered, i.e., $\boldsymbol{w}_{\mathrm{twa}}$, can be represented as follows:
+In this paper, we propose \emph{trainable weight averaging} (TWA), a method that optimizes the weighting coefficients of different model weights to improve performance.
+Given a set of weights $\left\{\boldsymbol{w}_i \right\}_{i=1}^n$, which can be sampled either from a single training trajectory or collected from multiple fine-tuning configurations, we aim to linearly combine them for creating an improved averaged solution.
+Specifically, the set of possible TWA solutions we considered, i.e., $\boldsymbol{w}_{\mathrm{twa}}$, can be represented as follows: